-Reported national tuna landings in 2013 were 122,000 t.
-Of these over 62% was skipjack tuna and 38% was yellowfin tuna.
-A plot of location of catch is given in Figure 1.
+Reported national tuna landings in 2014 were around 126,000 t.
+Of these close to 55% was skipjack tuna and 38% was yellowfin tuna.
+A plot of location of catch is given in Error!
+Reference source not found..
 A small quantity of bigeye tuna is caught along with yellowfin component in the pole-and-line, estimated around 3-4% (Anderson, 1996).
 Analysis of recent tag release data has shown those estimates may 3 times more (Adam et al., 2014).